jbreeden/chainlang/README.md

 # Features

 Chainlang provides a small but powerful set of features to control the semantics of your generated API.
-Some of these features, like the `_return` method discussed in the introduction, are fields or methods accessible via `this` within the methods of your language specification object.
+Some of these features, like the `_breaksChain` method discussed in the introduction, are fields or methods accessible via `this` within the methods of your language specification object.
 Others, like `_wrapper`s, are special nodes that can be placed within your specification.
 (For an interesting use of `_wrapper` nodes, see the section on "Join Wrappers" in the [full fromjs example](http://jbreeden.github.io/chainlang/fromjs/from.html))

 ### Basic